 Patients who prefer to choose their own specialists will probably prefer a PPO or EPO plan.
 The EPO plan offers low costs if you stick with providers in your network.
 A PPO is ideal for those living in rural areas who have much more limited access to doctors and specialist care.

 Aside from the available network and type of plan, your out-of-pocket costs are likely a major concern.
 The summary of benefits should show you exactly how much you're expected to pay out of pocket for most services.

 Try to narrow down your choices based on these costs to make things easier for you.
 Plans that pay more of your medical costs will typically charge higher premiums.

-If you need to see a PCP or a specialist fairly often, a plan with a higher premium could be financially beneficial.
+If you need to do std testing or see a PCP or a specialist fairly often, a plan with a higher premium could be financially beneficial.
 It's also recommended for those who frequently need emergency medical care, or for those who take expensive medications regularly.

 Women who are expecting a baby or those with small children may also prefer a plan with a higher premium.
 This coverage is also better for anyone who is expecting major surgery or who has been diagnosed with chronic conditions like cancer or diabetes.

 If you're young and healthy, a plan with lower premiums might be better for you.
 People who rarely need to see a doctor or who are single with no children may also benefit from a plan with lower out-of-pocket costs.

 Find the Coverage That's Right for You

 Asking "what kind of health insurance do I need?" can be tough to answer, but with a bit of research, you should be able to choose a plan that meets your needs.
 Take your time and talk to your employer about any coverage they offer to help you save money.

 For more information about a variety of consumer financial products, visit our website today.